gireeshbabum/coupon-acceptance-analysis/README.md

 Output

-Based on the analysis below, here are some hypotheses about drivers who accepted the bar coupons:
+Based on the analysis, here are some hypotheses about drivers who accepted the bar coupons:

 1. Overall Acceptance Rate: The proportion of bar coupons accepted is approximately 41%.
 This indicates that a significant portion of the distributed bar coupons were accepted.